Jkutkut/custom_header/README.md

 ### **Change header**
-Open your `~/plugin/customheader.vim` file and change the following line (located at the end):
+Open your `~/plugin/customheader.vim` file and change the following line (located at the beginning):

 	let s:asciiart = [
 		\'         .----.        ',